 NBA mock draft 2.0: Post-lottery, is Markelle Fultz or Lonzo Ball at No. 1?

 NBA mock draft 2.0: Post-lottery, is Markelle Fultz or Lonzo Ball at No. 1?
 Now that the draft order is set, where do we see the top prospects landing?
-Check out this story on USATODAY.com: https://usat.ly/2roUI3k The NBA draft lottery is a bit complicated, so we explain how it works.
+Check out this story on mynorthwestnow.com: https://usat.ly/2roUI3k Washington Huskies guard Markelle Fultz dribbles the ball against the Arizona State Sun Devils during the second half at Wells-Fargo Arena.

 Add your comments below